 We work closely with publications and associations that encompass the whole industry to provide objective, independent and informed market and regulatory analysis.

-You will find a survey of what’s new on the European CBD scene in the next issue of the CBD Health & Wellness Magazine
+You will find some of our market and regulatory insights in the CBD Health & Wellness Magazine

 CBD-Intel’s independent analysis for the CBD sector has been reported in the press.
 Here is just a selection of our media coverage: